samueljohnbarr/Capstone/Technical Report.md

 <h3 id="problems">Problems</h3>
 The team started out with no experience using the JavaFX package, but felt strongly that the most up to data package should be used.
 This resulted in many fits and starts as the new methods and styles were learned.
 This was overcome through reading the API, watching instructional videos, and trial and error.
 While it was difficult to start, the final products look and feel speak to the fact that it was the right decision to make.
 The problem of properly implementing the physics into the simulation came up many times, and in many ways.
 We realized that, halfway through the project when most of the groundwork was already completed, we had missed a major portion of the simulator, which was Kepler's equation itself.
-Solving this computationally was not easy, and it required lots of research and many meetings with professors to get it right.
-When it was finally implemented, a lot of the work that was already done to the back-end had to be redone to fit with the new equation.
+We had gotten carried away with other aspects of Kepler's Laws and fine-tuning other aspects that this equation wasn't even realized till halfway through the project.
+Solving this equation computationally was not easy, and it required lots of research and many meetings with professors to get it right.
+When it was finally implemented, the back-end had to be redesigned to work with this equation as well.
 While our implementation of this equation works with all planets (which aren't that elliptical), the incredibly elliptical comets are not working as well with it.
 This is a goal we haven't fully completed yet, though it is the last goal we have.

 <h3 id="performance"> Performance </h3>
 The simulation takes around five seconds to boot up, and this is due to all the initialization that takes place and the resources for the textures that must be loaded in.
 Once the simulation is up, there is a one to two second lag to performance as things are still getting settled.
 Once that is done, however, the simulation runs smooth under any conditions.
-The exception to this are the comets, as they do not work well with our implementation of Kepler's equation, which why they aren't optimized yet.
+The exception to this are the comets, as they do not work well with our implementation of Kepler's equation yet.

 <h2 id="conclusions">Conclusions and Future Work</h2>